ccsmed1/docs.kaiko.com/source/index.html.md

 }
 ```

-This endpoint retrieves trade data aggregated history for an asset pair on a specific exchange.
-Returns the earliest available OHLCV by default.
+This endpoint retrieves aggregated history for an asset pair on an exchange.
+Returns the earliest available OHLCV (candles) by default.
 The `interval` parameter can be suffixed with `s`, `m`, `h` or `d` to specify seconds, minutes, hours or days, respectively.
 Values are sorted by time, ascendingly.

 ### HTTP request